gjorgjinac/transopt/README.md

         The list of aggregation functions to use for aggregating the transformer embeddings.
 Can contain a list of the following aggregations "min", "max", "mean" or "std"

-- The file model_stats.py contains the transformer model
+- The file model_stats.py contains the transformer model.
+The remaining utils_* script contain utility functions to run the experiments.

 ### Comparison to ELA features